Virginia · South

 Tick risk in Page County, Virginia

-Page County covers 3 towns and carries the 25th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 40 cases per 100,000 people a year (95th of 1378 counties in the South).
+Page County covers 3 towns.
+Its CDC Lyme rate of 40 cases per 100,000 people a year ranks in the top 15% of U.S. counties for reported Lyme disease.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Page County